mruzic/CIEndava/README.md

 ### Assume

-* We suggest you to install/use the Windows Server into a new VM Machine that you need to create using the evaluation version of Windows and can be directly downloaded at Microsoft website.
+* Suggestion is to install/use the Windows Server into a new VM Machine that you need to create using the evaluation version of Windows and can be directly downloaded at Microsoft website.
 * The REST endpoint (Web Application/API) should be configured to run on "localhost" on port 80.
 * You need to do some research and come up with a PowerShell script that connects to SQL Server and runs the SQL Script we provided to setup the database table structure.